Grass

 Each year, network members vote on a selection of plants to highlight.
-Starting in 2025, the chosen plants will include one from each of these categories: tree or shrub, grass, coneflower, milkweed, and other perennial.
-The selected plants will be highlighted by growers in the network and sold with an ONPN plant tag.
+As of 2026, the chosen plants include one from each of these categories: Grass, Milkweed, Tree or Shrub, Sun and Shade Perennial.
+Keep an eye out for these and other plants available this year from our ONPN Growers.

 Bouteloua curtipendula